 Indrahar Pass Trek, Himachal Pradesh

-The Vallley of Gods, as the name says Har Ki Dun Trek is a visual treat for first time trekkers.
-Though Har ki Doon is a moderate trek, it takes you to through some of the least explored places in the Garhwal region of Uttarakhand.
+The Valley of Gods, as the name says Har Ki Dun Trek is a visual treat for first-time trekkers.
+Though Har ki Dun is a moderate trek, it takes you to through some of the least explored places in the Garhwal region of Uttarakhand.
 The beauty of the trail is hard to explain in words unless you are there breathing in all by yourself.

-These are the trekking routes that you, as a beginner, can choose in order to grab some of the never to be forgotten moments of a lifetime.
+These are the few moderate treks in the Himalayan region that you, as a fit beginner, can choose in order to grab some of them never to be forgotten moments of a lifetime.
 Pack your rucksack and embark on any of the aforementioned destinations to satiate the adrenaline rush inside you.